Time and space efficient generators for quasiseparable matrices: Computing the orders of quasiseparability

 \subsubsection{A dedicated algorithm}

 In order to reach a complexity depending on $s$ and not $r$, we adapt in Algorithm~\ref{alg:LTElim} the tile recursive algorithm of~\cite{DPS13}, so that the left triangular structure of the input matrix is preserved and can be used to reduce the amount of computation.
+In this algorithm, the input matrix is modified in-place, and comments keep track of its current value.
+In particular, the upper and lower triangular factors obtained after a PLUQ decomposition are stored one above the other on the same storage, which is represented by the notation $ $.

 Algorithm~\ref{alg:LTElim} does not assume that the input matrix is left triangular, as it will be called recursively with arbitrary matrices, but guarantees to return the left triangular part of the rank profile matrix.